MSBradshaw/MuPhenS/README.md

 ## Phenotype & Genotype Search
 Search a massive ontological network for connections between phenotypes and genotypes.

+### Installation
+Clone the repo and pip install the few package dependancies :grimacing:

+#### Dependancies
+1. networkx 2.4
+2. matplotlib 3.1.2
+3. webweb 0.0.37
+4. pandas 0.25.3

+### Use
 Proper use of PheGe Search:
 Required Parameters:
 1. Sources file - csv file, first column is the gene ids second column is gene labels.
 Do not include any header lines or column names